Jessie Lipscomb: Sculpture

 From 1885 - 1887 Lipscomb exhibited her artwork annually in exhibitions at both the Royal Academy of Arts and Nottingham Castle Museum.
 She exhibited a terra-cotta piece entitled Sans Souci, a plaster portrait of Camille Claudel, and a bust of the Italian model Giganti in 1887.

 Personal life

 Lipscomb married William Elborne on 26 December 1887 and they settled in Manchester.
-The couple had four children together and died within eight days of each other in 1952.
+The couple had four children together.
+After their long marriage, they died within eight days of each other in 1952.

 In popular culture

 Maggie Ritchie's 2015 novel Paris Kiss focuses on the relationship between Jessie Lipscomb and Camille Claudel, and offers a highly fictionalized version of Claudel and Rodin's affair.